AnnMariaB/sql-sales-analysis/README.md

 - Connecting the SQL output to a Power BI dashboard
 - Using a larger real-world dataset

+## 💡 Key Insights

+- A small number of products generate most of the revenue
+- Sales are concentrated in a few categories
+- Opportunity to optimize underperforming products
 ---

 ## 📌 Notes